dimartinot/P3-Collaborative/README.md

 ## Environment

-In the context of the *Reacher* environment, our agent is an arm with two joints that needs to move to different target locations, modelized by a round 3D Green ball rotating around the arm's extremity.
+In the context of the *Tennis* environment, two agents move rackets on a tennis field to bounce a ball over a net, delimiting their respective areas.
-The Reacher environment of the agent is highly similar to the one developed by Unity in the following sets of learning environment: [Unity Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher)
+The goal of the agents is to keep the ball up in the air (not to score a goal by making it fall in the adversary field).
+This environment is highly similar to the one developed by Unity in the following sets of learning environment: [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis)

 ### States
 To capture is knowledge of the environment, our agent has an observation space of size 24.
 Amongst all the variables making up this vector, we can count the position of the ball, the velocity of the racket.